 The emergency measures relax the rules about funding for care after a hospital discharge.
 The Government has made it clear that cost should not be an issue that prevents hospital discharge.
 To release pressure on hospital beds, NHS Clinical Commissioning Groups can now fund placements in care homes or at home without undertaking a full assessment to identify whether the person has a primary healthcare need or a social care need.

 If health or social care staff use costs arguments to refuse a care package that promotes choice or independence, rather than making decisions based on the need for a quick discharge, this may be open to challenge.

 If health or social care decision makers stipulate that care at home is not a safe option on discharge from hospital, this may be open to challenge.

-There are occasions when people are effectively forced into a placement that they do not want to go to – very often due to the cost implications for the authorities.
+There are occasions when people are effectively forced into accepting unsuitable care arrangements.
+In ordinary times, the pressure results from Health or Social Services cost restraints.
+During the pandemic, the situation will be exacerbated by heightened time pressures within hospital settings.
 At a time of great vulnerability, patients can feel deprived of their dignity and independence.

 If discharge is delayed when somebody is asking to leave or has become medically fit, this may amount to a deprivation of liberty and/or an unlawful detention.
 There may also be safeguarding implications associated with a prolonged discharge or an overly quick discharge to an unsafe destination, or with inadequate care and support.